offbynull/offbynull.github.io/docs/data/learn/Algebra/input/input.md

    For example, (0, 3) substituted into the equation above would transform it to `{kt}2 \cdot 0 - 3 = -3`.

+TODO: start from elementary algebra ch1

+TODO: start from elementary algebra ch1

+TODO: start from elementary algebra ch1

+TODO: start from elementary algebra ch1

 `{bm-error} Wrap in !! or apply suffix _EXP/(\bterms?\b)/i`

+`{bm-error} Wrap in !! or apply suffix _EXP/(like terms?\b)/i`

 `{bm-error} Wrap in !! or apply suffix _POW/(product property)/i`